einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part2-python-conditionals.md

 <a id="setup"></a>
 ## Setup for Python3

 Let's be sure your Terminal session will run Python3 (instead of the prepackaged Python 2.7.x) when calling `python` on the command line.
-We can crete an "alias" for python3 by running the following command:
+We can create an "alias" for python3 by running the following command:

   {% highlight terminal %}
   $ alias python=/usr/local/bin/python3 {% endhighlight %}